Updated: Jun 13

 The obsessive and rigid patterns of thinking mimic those of OCD, but orthorexia has an idealistic and spiritual component to it.

 Someone with orthorexia attaches their sense of worth and personal identity to their decision to eat "healthy" foods.

 I believe the answer to almost everything is to find the middle path.
-To find a way to honor both, and.
-To find the balance between health and relaxing.
-Enjoying food, enjoying life, AMD tending to the nutritional needs of our body.
+To find a way to honor both/and.
+To find the balance between health and relaxation.
+Enjoying food, enjoying life, AND tending to the nutritional needs of your body.

 Bratman shares the story of a man who says,

 "It came to me last night in a dream.
 Rather than eat my sprouts alone, it would be better for me to share a pizza with some friends.”